Long-term changes in solar activity and irradiance: Satellite era

 The TSI composites mentioned above are shown in Fig.~\ref{fig:tsicomposites}, while Table~\ref{tab:irradiancecomposites} also lists periods covered by them and the minimum-to-minimum TSI change.
 To allow a direct comparison of the longer-term changes, we smoothed the daily values by roughly 6 months (see figure caption for details) and offset all series in Fig.~\ref{fig:tsicomposites} such as to match the PMOD composite during the 2009 activity minimum.
-The figure clearly shows that whereas the variability on time scales up to the solar cycle is fairly consistent among the composites, on longer time scales, they clearly diverge.
+The figure shows that whereas the variability on time scales up to the solar cycle is fairly consistent among the composites, on longer time scales, they clearly diverge.
 As has already been reported in earlier publications and reviews cited above, the PMOD composite and its update by \citet[][called PMOD-rev in Table~\ref{tab:irradiancecomposites}]{schmutz_changes_2021} show a steady weak decrease in TSI from the minimum in 1986 to the most recent ones in 2009 and 2019.
 The ROB TSI first decreased between the minima in 1996 and 2009, and then slightly increased towards 2019.
-All changes are, however, statistically insignificant.
-The ACRIM composite including the version by \citet{scafetta_modeling_2019} shows a significant increase from 1986 to 1996, which is attributed to the sudden change in the sensitivity of the {\em Nimbus-7} Earth Radiation Budget (ERB) radiometer in 1989 \citep{hoyt_nimbus_1992,lee_iii_long-term_1995,frohlich_solar_2006,krivova_acrim-gap_2009}.
-According to this composite, TSI then significantly decreased between 1996 and 2009.
-By the method design, the statistically-constructed composite by \citet{dudok_de_wit_methodology_2017}, gives comparable weights to all instruments without considering their known problems.
-The authors apply some corrections to ACRIM1, ACRIM2, HF, and ERBE data following \citet{frohlich_solar_2006}.
-Neverthelss, the {\em Nimbus-7} ERB jump affects it as well, resulting in a TSI increase from 1986 to 1996, even though a roughly factor of three lower than in the ACRIM composite.
+All changes are, however, statistically insignificant, being in the range of -3.9--2.6 $\times 10^{-3} $Wm$^{-2}$y$^{-1}$ \citep[see also][]{dewitte_total_2016}.
+The ACRIM composite including the version by \citet[][called ACRIM-rev in Table~\ref{tab:irradiancecomposites}]{scafetta_empirical_2023} shows a significant increase from 1986 to 1996, which is attributed to the sudden change in the sensitivity of the {\em Nimbus-7} Earth Radiation Budget (ERB) radiometer in 1989 \citep{hoyt_nimbus_1992,lee_iii_long-term_1995,frohlich_solar_2006,krivova_acrim-gap_2009}.
+According to this composite, TSI then significantly decreased from 1996 to 2009 and then further to 2019 resulting overall in a very slightly increasing trend of 1.8$\times$ $10^{-3}$ Wm$^{-2}$y$^{-1}$ over the entire period of direct measurements.
+The statistically-constructed composite by \citet{dudok_de_wit_methodology_2017} assigns each instrument a weight based on a statistical estimate of its uncertainty.
+The authors apply some corrections to ACRIM1, ACRIM2, HF, and ERBE data following \citet{frohlich_solar_2006} and then average the weighted data from the various instruments.
+Nevertheless, the {\em Nimbus-7} ERB jump affects this composite as well, resulting in a TSI increase from 1986 to 1996, even though a roughly factor of three lower than in the ACRIM composite.
 Between 1996 and 2009, it shows a decrease, as all other series do.
-The new statistical composite by \citet{montillet_data_2022} suggests a steady TSI decrease over the whole period covered by observations.
+The new statistical composite by \citet{montillet_data_2022} using a data fusion approach \citep{cocchi_data_2019} suggests a steady TSI decrease over the whole period covered by observations.
 Figure \ref{fig:tsicomposites} also shows the uncertainty in the composites as estimated by \citet{dudok_de_wit_methodology_2017}.
 Unsurprisingly, the uncertainty rises when going back in time from about 0.1 Wm$^{-2}$ after 2000 to about 0.5 Wm$^{-2}$ towards the beginning of the monitoring.
 It is evident also that most of the differences between the various produced composites lie within the $1\sigma$ uncertainty as estimated by \citet{dudok_de_wit_methodology_2017}.
 Also, \citet{montillet_data_2022} conclude that the potential long-term change in TSI cannot be identified in the available data.